samuel-walters/eng110_devops/interview_questions.md

 # What is virtualisation (Vagrant - VirtualBox)?

-Virtualisation creates a simulated or virtual computing environment, as opposed to a physical environment.
-Tools like Vagrant allow developers to automate the process of creating virtual machines so that what works on one person's machine will work the same way on another person's machine.
+Virtualisation is the act of creating a virtual or simulated (as opposed to an actual) version of something such as a virtual machine that acts like a real computer with an operating system.
+Software executed on these virtual machines is separated from the underlying hardware resources.
+For example, a computer that is running Microsoft Windows may host a virtual machine that looks like a computer with the Ubuntu Linux operating system.

-Furthermore, Vagrant enables automation since it uses VirtualBox (software that creates a VM) along with any scripts the developer creates to automatically set up and configure an environment that fits the needs of the team.
-This saves a great deal of time since manually setting up and configuring a virtual environment is not a trivial and short process.
+There are tools which can automate the process of setting up virtual machines (VMs).
+Vagrant, for example, enables automation since it uses VirtualBox (software that creates a VM) along with any scripts the developer creates to automatically set up and configure an environment.
+This saves a great deal of time since manually setting up and configuring a VM is not a trivial or short process.

 # What is Dev Env?